List of Traffic Fines and Rules in West Bengal 2026

 Following the rules listed below helps you avoid hefty fines and reduces the risk of accidents on West Bengal roads.

-• Always carry your driving licence, vehicle registration certificate (RC), valid Car Insurance policy, valid Pollution Under Control (PUC) certificate, and fitness certificate while driving.
+• Always carry your driving licence, vehicle registration certificate (RC) , valid insurance policy, PUC certificate, and fitness certificate while driving.

 • Wear seat belts in all four-wheelers.
-Both front and rear passengers must use seat belts as per the latest central rules to ensure absolute vehicular safety.
+Both front and rear passengers must use seat belts as per the latest rules.

-• Two-wheeler riders and pillion riders must always wear ISI-marked protective helmets securely fastened.
+• Two-wheeler riders and pillion riders must always wear ISI-marked helmets.

-• Stick to the posted speed limit for the specific road you are using and the type of vehicle you are operating.
+• Stick to the posted speed limit for the road you are using and the type of vehicle you are driving.

-• Obey all traffic signals, manual road signs, and structural lane markings diligently.
+• Obey all traffic signals, road signs, and lane markings.

 • Do not use a handheld mobile phone while driving.
-A hands-free device is permitted exclusively for navigation or emergency calls.
+A hands-free device is allowed only for calls.

-• Use indicators while changing lanes, taking a turn, or overtaking another vehicle safely.
+• Use indicators while changing lanes, taking a turn, or overtaking another vehicle.

 • Give right of way to pedestrians at zebra crossings and to cyclists where lanes are shared.

-• Always give free passage to ambulances, fire engines, and police vehicles on duty.
+• Always give passage to ambulances, fire engines, and police vehicles on duty.

-• Do not carry more than one pillion passenger on a two-wheeler.
-Triple riding remains a heavily punishable offence.
+• Do not carry more than one pillion on a two-wheeler.
+Triple riding is a punishable offence.

-• Children below 4 years travelling on a two-wheeler must wear a protective helmet, and the vehicle speed must not exceed 40 kmph.
+• Children below 4 years travelling on a two-wheeler must wear a protective helmet, and the speed must not exceed 40 kmph as per the 2022 rules.

-West Bengal Traffic Police uses a modernised digital e-challan system that automatically records traffic violations through CCTV intersection cameras and on-spot handheld devices.
-You can check and pay your challan online without visiting a physical police station.
+West Bengal Traffic Police uses an e-challan system that records traffic violations through CCTV cameras and on-spot devices.
+You can check and pay your challan online without visiting a police station.

-3. Enter your unique challan number, vehicle registration number, or your driving licence number.
+3. Enter your challan number, vehicle number, or driving licence number.

-5. Your pending challans, fine amounts, and recorded violation details will appear on the screen.
+5. Your pending challans, fine amount, and violation details will appear on the screen.

-1. Open the official Parivahan portal or navigate directly to the West Bengal Traffic Police Website.
+1. Open the Parivahan portal or the West Bengal Traffic Police website at wbtrafficpolice.com .

-2. Select the specific pending challan you want to settle.
+2. Select the pending challan you want to pay.

-4. Complete the transaction securely and download the digital receipt for your future compliance records.
+4. Complete the payment and download the receipt for your records.

-Note: You can also pay your fine offline at any local traffic police station in your city by carrying the printed e-challan slip and the required vehicle documents.
+You can also pay your fine offline at any traffic police station in your city by carrying the e-challan slip and the required documents.

 How Traffic Violations Affect Your Car Insurance

-Repeated traffic violations can have a direct, adverse effect on your motor insurance policy.
-Maintaining a clean track record safeguards your wallet during renewals.
+Repeated traffic violations can have a direct effect on your motor insurance policy.
+Here is how:

-• Higher premium at renewal: Insurers may treat you as a higher-risk driver if your state transport record shows frequent fines, driving up your risk profile.
+• Higher premium at renewal: Insurers may treat you as a higher-risk driver if your record shows frequent fines.

-• Loss of No Claim Bonus (NCB): If a traffic violation leads to an accident and an subsequent claim, you will lose the lucrative NCB discount earned over previous claim-free years.
+• Loss of No Claim Bonus (NCB) : If a violation leads to an accident and a claim, you may lose the NCB earned over previous claim-free years.

-• Claim rejection: Driving without a valid licence, driving under the influence of alcohol, or using a private vehicle for commercial purposes can lead to outright rejection of your claim.
+• Claim rejection: Driving without a valid licence, driving under the influence, or using a private vehicle for commercial purposes can lead to outright rejection of your claim.

-A valid Car Insurance policy is mandatory under the Motor Vehicles Act.
-Driving without insurance attracts a fine of ₹2,000 for the first offence and ₹4,000 for repeat offences.
-Renewing your policy on time keeps you legally protected and financially covered against accidents, third-party liability, and unexpected damage to your vehicle.
+A valid car insurance policy is mandatory under the Motor Vehicles Act.
+Driving without insurance attracts a fine of Rs.
+2,000 for the first offence and Rs.
+4,000 for repeat offences.
+Renewing your policy on time keeps you legally protected and financially covered against accidents, third-party liability, and damage to your vehicle.

 Conclusion

-Traffic rules in West Bengal are framed strictly to protect human lives and reduce road accidents across busy corridors.
-Knowing the latest fines, carrying valid digital or physical documents, and driving responsibly help you avoid penalties and keep yourself and others safe.
+Traffic rules in West Bengal are framed to protect lives and reduce accidents.
+Knowing the latest fines, carrying valid documents, and driving responsibly help you avoid penalties and keep yourself and others safe.
+Pair safe driving with a valid car insurance policy to stay fully protected on the road.

 Frequently Asked Questions

-The fine for driving without a valid driving licence in West Bengal is ₹5,000 under the guidelines of the Motor Vehicles (Amendment) Act, 2019.
+The fine for driving without a valid driving licence in West Bengal is Rs.
+5,000 under the Motor Vehicles (Amendment) Act, 2019.

-The fine for riding a two-wheeler without a helmet is ₹1,000.
-Additionally, the traffic police can recommend the suspension of your driving licence for up to 3 months.
+The fine for riding a two-wheeler without a helmet is Rs.
+1,000.
+The traffic police can also suspend your driving licence for up to 3 months.

-You can easily check pending challans on the central Parivahan e-challan portal or on the official West Bengal Traffic Police website by entering your vehicle registration number.
+You can check pending challans on the Parivahan e-challan portal or on the West Bengal Traffic Police website by entering your vehicle number or driving licence number.

-Yes, you can pay your traffic fine online through the unified Parivahan portal or the West Bengal Traffic Police payment gateway using net banking, UPI, or debit/credit cards.
+Yes, you can pay your traffic fine online through the Parivahan portal or the West Bengal Traffic Police website using net banking, UPI, debit card, or credit card.

-Yes, third-party motor insurance is mandatory across India under the Motor Vehicles Act, 1988.
-Driving without valid insurance attracts a fine of ₹2,000 for the first offence.
+Yes, third-party motor insurance is mandatory under the Motor Vehicles Act, 1988 .
+Driving without valid insurance attracts a fine of Rs.
+2,000 for the first offence and Rs.
+4,000 for repeat offences.

-The fine for jumping a red light or signal in West Bengal is ₹500 for the first offence and ₹1,500 for subsequent violations.
+The fine for jumping a red signal is Rs.
+1,000 for the first offence and Rs.
+2,000 for repeat offences.

 Explore more on car insurance